yunfan/punyforth/README.md

       drop                 \ drop error code
       exit                 \ exit from execute
     then
-    handler @ rp!          \ restore return stack, thus return to the caller of most recent catch r> handler !           \ restore next handler r>                     \ get the saved data stack pointer swap                   \ (sp errcode)
+    handler @ rp!          \ restore return stack, now it is the same as it was right before the execute (RS: sp h) r> handler !           \ restore next handler r>                     \ get the saved data stack pointer swap                   \ (sp errcode)
-    >r                     \ move errcode to the returnstack sp!                    \ restore data stack to the same as it was before the most recent catch drop r>                \ move the errorcode to the stack ;                         \ This will return to the caller of most recent catch
+    >r                     \ move errcode to the returnstack temporally sp!                    \ restore data stack to the same as it was before the most recent catch drop r>                \ move the errorcode to the stack ;                         \ This will return to the caller of most recent catch